grammatical/baselines-emnlp2016/README.md

 The data is tokenized with NLTK tokenizer and truecased with the Moses truecaser.
 All parts are separate files and can be separately extracted using the `xz` tool.
-Parts 00-04 include 1000M lines, the part 05 includes 291,262,763 lines.
+Parts 00-04 consist of 1000M lines, part 05 consists of 291,262,763 lines.

 ### Results on JFLEG data sets